aws/amazon-documentdb-jdbc-driver/src/markdown/schema/schema-discovery.md

 If a cached version does not exist, it will sample the collection for documents and create a schema based on the following behavior.

+### Basics of Schema Discovery

+In general, schema discovery works as follows:

+1. A DocumentDB collection is mapped to a SQL table.
+There will always be a SQL table with the same name as the collection.

+2. Each DocumentDB collection's "simple" (i.e., not sub-document or array) field becomes a SQL column.

+3. Each DocumentDB collection's "complex" (i.e., sub-document or array) field becomes an additional SQL virtual table, with a foreign key relationship between these tables from the same collection based on the id field for that document and for arrays, the array index.
+4. SQL virtual tables created will use the naming convention `collection_field`, where the name of the table is the name of the collection followed by the field containing the virtual table, with underscores in between.
+This can be embedded to any depth for complex fields that contain more complex fields within them (e.g.,  `collection_field1_field2_field3`).

 ### Schema Generation Limitations

 The DocumentDB JDBC driver imposes a limit on the length of identifiers at 128 characters.